Skip to main content

 For more than a century, the northern coastal community of Prince Rupert has been subjected to the boom-and-bust cycles of an economy built upon natural resource extraction.
 Today, with a population of more than 12,000 living on Coast Ts’msyen Territories, Prince Rupert’s economy remains anchored by industrial investment.

 While a rapidly expanding port is driving economic development and employment, significant challenges persist.
-Residents are experiencing fewer benefits from the natural resources and industrial developments in the region; young residents are reluctant to fill critical community service jobs; global economic swings and technological advancements create uncertainties regarding long-term employment and community investment; and more value added processing jobs are moving overseas.
+Residents are experiencing fewer benefits from the natural resources and industrial developments in the region; young residents are reluctant to fill critical community service jobs; global economic swings and technological advancements create uncertainties regarding long-term employment and community investment; and more value-added processing jobs are moving overseas.

 Why Ecotrust Canada?